By Paul Wright | 03 March 2020, 10:40am

 The Jazz Band committees were furious when they saw the finished series along with her comments – they wrote angry letters to the local press labelling her ‘The Demon Snapper’.
 At the time Tish was photographing, Newcastle was undergoing massive changes and houses and neighbourhoods were being demolished all around – a fitting background to the anarchy of the ‘unofficial’ jazz bands.

 Juvenile Jazz Bands Gallery

-Juvenile Jazz Bands with be the third book of Tish Murtha’s work and released by Bluecoat Press by way of a Kickstarter campaign.
+Juvenile Jazz Bands is the third book of Tish Murtha’s work released by Bluecoat Press.
 Although the third book, Juvenile Jazz Bands was Tish’s very first exhibition and an important part of her story.
 The series was made while she was employed through a Youth Opportunity Programme at The Side Gallery in Newcastle and shown there in 1979 before touring.

-Juvenile Jazz Bands will be published in the same limited edition hardback format as Youth Unemployment and Elswick Kids, forming an essential trilogy of her work in Newcastle.
+Juvenile Jazz Bands is published in the same limited edition hardback format as Youth Unemployment and Elswick Kids, forming an essential trilogy of her work in Newcastle.
 You can now purchase the book via Bluecoat Press HERE

 In collaboration with The Tish Murtha Archive a selection of limited edition Tish Murtha prints are now exclusively available from our online shop.
 All proceeds from sales support the photographers we work with and help maintain and fund our free resource and exhibitions in the UK.

 British Culture Archive is a non-profit organisation.
 In 2020/2021 we want to open a permanent gallery and exhibition space, where we can showcase our People’s Archive alongside work from our featured photographers.
 If you appreciate the work we do you, please consider supporting our crowdfunder campaign and help us to create this important space.